openwrt/telephony/README.md

 ./scripts/feeds install -a -p telephony
 ```

-The telephony packages should now appear in menuconfig.
+The telephony packages should appear in menuconfig.
+copyright @Rasstadonai